reviewboard/reviewboard/docs/manual/admin/installation/linux.rst

    Subvertpy.
 We've decided to drop Subvertpy support after many reports of compatibility issues.

-   Subvertpy will continue to work through Review Board 5.
-However, we recommend uninstalling and upgrading to PySVN instead.
+   If you previously used Subvertpy, you will need to install PySVN instead.

 .. _PySVN installer: https://github.com/reviewboard/pysvn-installer